Poggen/portfolio/content/case-studies/design-system-for-sveriges-radio.md

 ### Learnings

-The most important learning is that you can only convince people to start working with design systems if you sell them all of the advantages like speed, consistency and value for the user.
-To be user-centered is important and it's not only the end user when it comes to design systems, it's everyone from developers to designers to stakeholders.
+The most important learning is that you can only convince co-workers to start working with design systems if you sell them all of the advantages like speed, consistency and value for the user.
+To be user-centered is important and for design systems the users are developers, designers and stakeholders.
+The end user is hopefully a happy listener.

 #### \-

-Design systems is a companies guide for building digital products.
+Design systems is not a destination, is a way of working.
+It's really exciting.